-That’s why I’m going to be teaching you what mobile deep linking is, why you need it, and how you can implement it yourself.
+That’s why I’m going to teach you what mobile deep linking is, why you need it, and how you can implement it yourself.

 Let’s dive in.

-Mobile deep linking is the practice of funneling users deeper into your app through the use of a uniform resource identifier or URI for short.
+Mobile deep linking is the practice of funneling users deeper into your app by using a uniform resource identifier, or URI for short.

-If you were trying to sell a product, would you want users landing on the homepage or being forwarded to a sales page found deeper in the website?
+Consider this — If you were trying to sell a product, would you want users to land on your homepage or a sales page deeper in your website?

 The latter, of course.

-By helping users go to a certain page within an app, you’re making the customer journey easier by getting them closer to the end goal sooner.
+By helping users go to a specific page within an app, you improve the customer journey by getting them closer to the end goal sooner.

 Here’s a visual of what the process looks like:

-While it might seem simple, mobile linking comes in three different forms that you need to be aware of.
-They include the following:
+Mobile linking comes in three different forms you need to be aware of.
+These include:

-This is the straightforward deep linking that forwards a user to a specific part of the app.
+This is a straightforward deep link that forwards a user to a specific part of the app.
 It’s also known as universal linking.

-It only works if the customer already has the app installed.
+These links only work if the customer already has your app installed.

-The problem is within traditional linking is that when a user clicks a link, it won’t open the mobile app, but rather directs them to the browser version.
+The problem is with traditional linking is when a user clicks a link, it won’t open the mobile app, but instead directs them to the browser version.

 If someone is on a mobile device, the app version will always be more optimized and streamlined.

-Here’s what happens if you search for my Instagram on Google for example with the app installed.
+If you search for my Instagram on Google, for example, with the app installed, here’s what happens.

-This is a good example of basic deep linking.
+This is an excellent example of basic deep linking.

 Someone that doesn’t have the Instagram mobile application installed will be given an error or redirected to a fallback page.

-This form of deep linking works the same way as standard linking does with the exception that it will direct users without the app to the download location.
+This form of deep linking works the same way as standard linking, except it directs users without the app to download it.

-This is beneficial because it can help app developers and companies acquire more customers.
+This can help app developers, and companies acquire more customers.

-Once the app is installed, the user will be referred to where they were originally navigating.
+Once the app is installed, the user is referred to the original location.

 Check out the Skip The Dishes app to see what I mean.

-While a user is creating their order, they are able to download the mobile app for Android or iOS.
+While a user is creating their order, they can download the mobile app for Android or iOS.

-They are forwarded back to the exact step they were taking, except in the mobile app after downloading it.
+They are sent back to the exact place, except in the mobile app after downloading it.

 This means that they don’t have to manually go through the entire process again to get back to where they were.